 BeFunky’s Exposure tool can be a huge help in rescuing photos that are overexposed, underexposed, or imbalanced when it comes to the lighting.
 A photo that you think is too far gone can actually be turned around and manipulated to make something truly amazing.

 Ready to become a dodge and burn pro?
-Try the Exposure tool in Paint Mode and become a photo editing wizard.
+Try the Exposure tool in Erase Mode and become a photo editing wizard.
 You’ll be amazed at what you can do with your photos!